storm-software/storm-themes/README.md

 <br />
 <h1>Storm Themes</h1>
-⚡ The storm-themes monorepo contains utility applications, tools, and various libraries to create modern and scalable web applications.
+⚡ The Storm Themes monorepo contains various themes/design tokens used by Storm Software
 <br /><br />
 ⚡<b>Storm Workspaces</b> are built using <a href="https://nx.dev/" target="_blank">Nx</a>, a set of extensible dev tools for monorepos, which helps you develop like Google, Facebook, and Microsoft.
 Building on top of Nx, the Open System provides a set of tools and patterns that help you scale your monorepo to many teams while keeping the codebase maintainable.